 Yes, it is right.
 But how could you judge the value of keywords?
 How do you know that you get the right kind of visitors?

-The answer is to research your market’s keyword demand, and predict shifts in demand, and produce content that web searchers are actively seeking.
+The answer is to research your market’s keyword demand, predict shifts in demand, and produce content that web searchers are actively seeking.
 The tools mentioned above would only show us the keywords that visitors often type into search engines.
 However, they cannot show us directly how valuable it is to receive traffic from those searches.
 To understand the value of a keyword, we need to understand our own websites, make some hypotheses, test, and repeat—the classic web marketing formula.
 Here I would show you how it works.

-For example, supposed you have chosen some targeted keywords and produced some contents before, now you need to measure the effects.
+For example, suppose you have chosen some targeted keywords and produced some content before, now you need to measure the effects.
 That’s to say, when searchers use these relevant keywords searching on Google, they would find your website and come to it.
 That’s why you need to know your ranking first.

-How could I know the ranking of Octoparse domain when searching the two relevant keywords “free web scraping tool” and “free web scraping service”?
+How could I know the ranking of the Octoparse domain when searching the two relevant keywords “free web scraping tool” and “free web scraping service”?
 And how could I know the other detailed information ranking before Octoparse so that I could know better about the value of the searched keywords?